lkilcher/dolfyn/xarray_dev_changelog.md

 - Refactor DOLfYN
 	- started renaming files to x_*.py
-		- Rotation code - done, checking
+		- Rotation code - done, checked
 			- 'set_inst2head_rotmat' is located in the Velocity class, everything else is functional

 			- Orientation up/down not taken into account for Nortek Signatures? - in progress
 			- Setters for 'coord_sys' and 'principal_heading' with xarray?
 			- Fixed two Nortek Signature rotation errors - one for upside down instruments (sign change) and one for upside up instruments (if-statement mistake)
 				- Still a (truncation?)
 1% ish error for upside up signatures
+			- Verified with Nortek Signature data (facing up and down)
+			- Verified with TRDI Sentinel Workhorse (facing down - VMDAS)
+				- should work with those facing up, not verified

 		- Motion correction code - done, checked
 			- motion correction object has been removed